The Man McMaster Couldn’t Fire

 One way or another, Michael Flynn seems to have elevated Cohen-Watnick to his high station in the Trump administration.
 What remains a mystery is who exactly has protected him since Flynn went down, and why.

 Cohen-Watnick’s ability to hang on despite the direct attempt by his superior to remove him raised eyebrows across Washington, and especially in the intelligence world.

-“Ezra is deeply thoughtful, hard working, and committed to serving the president,” Kushner said, offering a rare on-the-record comment, which is itself a testament to Cohen-Watnick’s importance.
+“Ezra is deeply thoughtful, hard working, and committed to serving the president,” Kushner says, offering a rare on-the-record comment, which is itself a testament to Cohen-Watnick’s importance.

-“He’s loyal to the president and he’s made a super impression on everyone that deals with him, me included,” said the former intelligence officer who is now a senior NSC official.
+“He’s loyal to the president and he’s made a super impression on everyone that deals with him, me included,” says the former intelligence officer who is now a senior NSC official.

 The Nunes scandal cemented Cohen-Watnick’s reputation as a loyalist and as someone who could withstand the heat of public controversy.
 But once more, different officials offer flatly contradictory versions of what transpired.